eridien/vscode-function-explorer/README.md

 The function marks have a lot in common with bookmarks but they are quite different.
 They are complementary and can be used together.

-- Bookmarks work in any text file.
+- Bookmarks work in any file with text.

 - Function marks are limited to a set of languages (see above).